AmitJomy001/Judify/Readme.txt

+Warning : This code is not maintained anymore.
 This program was developed by 8-Bit gamer.
+(Amit)
 You are currently using the $5 free trial which lasts one month.
 Cheers!!!